maaaato/go-ecs-ecr/README.md

+# NOTE - THIS IS DEPRECATED - PLEASE USE CircleCI 2.0 for new projects

+This repo is out of date.
+Please see this blog post for how to deploy to ECS from ECR on CircleCI 2.0: https://circleci.com/blog/aws-ecr-auth-support/

+---

-# Deploy to AWS ECS from ECR via CircleCI (Example Project)
+## Deploy to AWS ECS from ECR via CircleCI 1.0 (Example Project) - Deprecated

 This is a "Hello World" Go webapp that provides an example of how to build and test a Dockerized web application on [CircleCI](https://circleci.com), push to an AWS EC2 Container Registry, and then deploy to an AWS